MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-learning-appx-01.md

 In this section, you will add MarsCuriosityRover object's child objects renderer into an individual clipping object to demonstrate the clipping of MarsCuriosityRover.

-In the Hierarchy window, expand the ClippingObjects object to expose the three different clipping objects that you will be using in this project.
+In the Hierarchy window, expand the **ClippingObjects** object to expose the three different clipping objects that you will be using in this project.

 To configuring the **ClippingSphere** object, click on it, and in the Inspector window, locate the **Clipping Sphere (Script)** component.
-Enter the number of renderers that you need to add for your 3D model.
+Enter the number of renderers in size field that you need to add for your 3D model.
 In this case, add 10 for MarsCuriosityRover child objects.
-It will create placeholders for adding renderers, drag-and-drop MarsCuriosityRover Object's child model objects into these placeholders.
+It will create fields for adding renderers, drag-and-drop MarsCuriosityRover Object's child model objects into these fields.

 ![mr-learning-appx](images/mr-learning-appx/Tutorial1-Section5-Step1-1.png)

-Follow the same steps and add MarsCuriosityRover's child objects renderers to the **ClippingBox** and **ClippingPlane** objects.
+Follow the same process and add MarsCuriosityRover's child objects renderers to the **ClippingBox** and **ClippingPlane** objects.

 In this tutorial, only the MarsCuriosityRover model will be used for demonstrating the clipping feature.
-You can follow the same steps and add a clipping feature for the rest of the models.
+For adding clipping features to more models, increase the size of the renderer, and add individual mesh renderers.

 ## Configuring eye tracking to highlight tooltips